Nikita-Pandit/Notification_Service/README.md

    8. **Minimal validation and error handling are implemented**

-      -Basic validation exists, but production-grade validation, authentication, and authorization are out of scope.
+      - Basic validation exists, but production-grade validation, authentication, and authorization are out of scope.

 ---